2015 FedEx 400: Background

 Dover International Speedway (formerly Dover Downs International Speedway) is a race track in Dover, Delaware, United States.
 Since opening in 1969, it has held at least two NASCAR races.
 In addition to NASCAR, the track also hosted USAC and the Verizon IndyCar Series.
 The track features one layout, a 1 mi concrete oval, with 24° banking in the turns and 9° banking on the straights.
 The speedway is owned and operated by Dover Motorsports.

 The track, nicknamed "The Monster Mile", was built in 1969 by Melvin Joseph of Melvin L. Joseph Construction Company, Inc., with an asphalt surface, but was replaced with concrete in 1995.
 Six years later in 2001, the track's capacity moved to 135,000 seats, making the track have the largest capacity of sports venue in the mid-Atlantic.
 In 2002, the name changed to Dover International Speedway from Dover Downs International Speedway after Dover Downs Gaming and Entertainment split, making Dover Motorsports.
 From 2007 to 2009, the speedway worked on an improvement project called "The Monster Makeover", which expanded facilities at the track and beautified the track.
 After the 2014 season, the track's capacity was reduced to 95,500 seats.

-Kevin Harvick entered Dover with a 41-point lead over Martin Truex Jr. Joey Logano entered 66 back.
-Joey Logano entered 62 back.
-Dale Earnhardt Jr. entered 72 back.
-Jimmie Johnson entered 80 back.
+Kevin Harvick entered Dover with a 41-point lead over Martin Truex Jr. Joey Logano entered 66 back, Dale Earnhardt Jr. entered 72 back and Jimmie Johnson entered 80 back.